Iceland 1-1 France: Last-gasp penalty not enough

 Sara Björk Gunnarsdóttir, Iceland captain: "I'm really proud of the team and the performance today.
 I'm proud of the development we have had from the last tournament.
 Obviously I'm disappointed with how it went, I think we deserved more, but it was close."

-Glódís Perla Viggósdóttir, Iceland defender, on the fans: "It’s everything.
-When you are tired and things aren’t going your way.
-You hear the love and support from the fans, that gives the extra energy you need.
-I’m so proud to be from a country that is taken over a city in England with more fans than a big nation like France.
-I’m extremely proud and so thankful.”
+Glódís Perla Viggósdóttir, Iceland defender, on the fans: "It's everything.
+When you are tired and things aren't going your way, you hear the love and support from the fans, that gives the extra energy you need.
+I'm so proud to be from a country that has taken over a city in England with more fans than a big nation like France.
+I'm extremely proud and so thankful."

 Key stats